ucam-department-of-psychiatry/camcops/docs/source/developer/building_client.rst

     - https://android-developers.googleblog.com/2016/06/android-changes-for-ndk-developers.html
     - https://developer.android.com/about/versions/nougat/android-7.0-changes#ndk

-    I think this caused fatal problems for CamCOPS in 2018-07; not sure, but this might explain it.

   - Android libraries should be compiled for the same SDK version as ``minSdkVersion`` in ``AndroidManifest.xml`` (see https://stackoverflow.com/questions/21888052/what-is-the-relation-between-app-platform-androidminsdkversion-and-androidtar/41079462#41079462, and https://developer.android.com/ndk/guides/stable_apis).

-- We are currently using Android NDK 19 or 20.

 .. todo:: Maybe "Include prebuilt OpenSSL libraries" will simplify things?